 - The right to a safe working environment

-- The right to an appropriate level of holiday and cover for period of sickness
+- The right to an appropriate level of holiday and cover for a period of sickness

 Code of Conduct

-With effect from the 31 March 2021 the Financial Conduct Authority (FCA), the regulator for the UK regulated entities, mandated a number of conduct rules that all employees working within the Financial Services industry must comply with.
+With effect from 31 March 2021, the Financial Conduct Authority (FCA), the regulator for the UK regulated entities, mandated a number of conduct rules that all employees working within the Financial Services industry must comply with.
 These include ensuring colleagues act with integrity, due skill, care and diligence whilst being open and transparent with regulators and customers.
 Additional rules apply to the company’s Senior Managers and actions will be taken against employees in breach of these conduct rules.

 Right of Audit

 All offices in the Group are subject to periodic audits.
 Audit work includes an assessment of our modern slavery processes within relevant audits.
-During the year ended 30 September 2019 there were no incidents relating to modern slavery identified within audits performed across the Group.
+During the year ended 30 September 2021, there were no incidents relating to modern slavery identified within audits performed across the Group.

-Our modern slavery and human trafficking statement for the financial year ending 2020, has been approved by the Board, as reflected by the Group CEO’s signature below.
+Our modern slavery and human trafficking statement for the financial year ending 2021, has been approved by the Board, as reflected by the Group CEO’s signature below.

 Please see our previous statements: